akashchekka/hlfgql/README.md

 });
 ```

 Here we have a typeDef type 'Car' with fields: make, model, colour, model.
-Also we specified type Query which implements two methods QueryCar which takes 'name' input and returns Car, QueryAllCars which returns array of Cars.
+Also we specified type 'Query' which implements two methods QueryCar which takes 'name' input and returns Car, QueryAllCars which returns array of Cars.
 Resolvers implemented the logic.
 We have to write query function which interacts with fabric network and gets our data.
 We shall make some minor modifications to the query script.

 ```js
 // query.js